GeoEra-GIP/Project-Support-WP8/Team_Skills.md

 # Poll Results

-Matrices or results can be found - https://docs.google.com/spreadsheets/d/1ra_8zS61f6NWsN3QSOVY4tb2R8gWKUKJ3iMgbmmHiuQ/edit?usp=sharing
+Matrices of results can be found - https://docs.google.com/spreadsheets/d/1ra_8zS61f6NWsN3QSOVY4tb2R8gWKUKJ3iMgbmmHiuQ/edit?usp=sharing

 ## Which data models/schema do you have experience in using/implementing?